 Iftar in the Streets, 2018

 We want to live in a city that meets our needs and reflects our values; a city that follows through on the promises of freedom, opportunity, and equality.
-As neighboring state governments are taken over by white Christian nationalists and their allies, more and more people will seek refuge in New York in search of those same promises.
-It is essential that our city and state be democratic, caring, and affordable enough for not only the people who live here now, but also for the hundreds of thousands who will come; our neighbors who are tired and poor and yearning to breathe free.
+As more people seek refuge in New York in search of those same promises, it is essential that our city and state be democratic, caring, and affordable enough for not only the people who live here now, but also for the hundreds of thousands who will come; our neighbors who are tired and poor and yearning to breathe free.

 Civil disobedience protesting inaction on the climate crisis, 2021